sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [3D Artist's Handbook Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-This project and everyone participating in it is governed by the [3D Artist's Handbook Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.